 This brilliant and easy-to-read book delves into finding meaning in life, despite suffering and adversity.
 Using his experience as a prisoner in concentration camps during the Holocaust, the author gives an honest account of his experience, enmeshed with his observations as a leading psychiatrist.
 He came to believe humankind's deepest desire is to search for meaning and purpose.

-This is a guidebook by Australian thought-leader Joanna Maxwell who helps Australians of all ages and backgrounds feel they belong and have a way to contribute – and to flourish.
+This is a guidebook by Australian thought-leader Joanna Maxwell who helps Australians of all ages and backgrounds feel they belong and can contribute and flourish.
 It is filled with stories and interviews with people who have reinvented themselves.
 She also shares tips and exercises to help you work out how to retain all the benefits of your working life when transitioning away from full time work.
-These benefits include how to retain a sense of who we are because of what we do; structured days, weeks and months; socialisation; and a sense of usefulness by contributing in some way and engaging with the wider society.
+These include how to retain a sense of self; the benefits of structure to our days and the sense of usefulness which comes from contributing and engaging with wider community.

-Email us if you have any other recommendations and bookmark this page as we’ll refine the list over time.
+Email us if you have any other recommendations and bookmark this page as we’ll refine and expand the list over time.